Ralph Meeker: Final years

 Meeker was an executive producer on My Boys Are Good Boys (1978), which he also appeared in.
 He had a role in Winter Kills (1979).

 Meeker's final screen role was in the independent science-fiction-horror film Without Warning (1980), about an alien landing.
 The film received negative reviews from critics, with Tom Buckley of The New York Times calling the film "illogical and predictable."

 Personal life

-Meeker was married three times: his first wife (1964–1966) was actress Salome Jens, and his third was Millicent Meeker.
+Meeker married actress Salome Jens on July 20, 1964, and they were divorced in 1966.
+He also married Millicent Meeker.

+Death

 In 1980, he suffered a severe stroke, which forced him to retire from acting.
 His health steadily declined, punctuated by several more strokes.
 He spent the last year of his life in the Motion Picture & Television Country House and Hospital in Los Angeles, and died there, age 67, of a heart attack.
-He is interred at Forest Lawn Memorial Park in the Hollywood Hills of Los Angeles.